 Ancient Chinese clothes were more than a garment to cover the body.
 It was the symbol of their dignity, embodiment of their culture and an essential part of their social status.
 Rich and Poor dressed differently in Ancient China.
-Poor people used hemp clothes which were durable, loose fitting, and comfortable to work in the field.
+Poor people used hemp backpacks which were durable, loose fitting, and comfortable to work in the field.
 On the other hand, Rich people clothes were made of up silk.
 It dyed up with a specific color and could be turned into any fancy design.

 Lower class people could be punished for wearing the silk clothing.
 The Color was an identity in Ancient China.
 An emperor could only dress in Yellow.
 Poor people were allowed to wear blue and black color during Shue Dynasty.
 When Mongols conquered the China, they bring the cotton with them.
 The uses of Cotton was started during Yuan Dynasty.